csiro/phylocontrol-geninput/readme.md

 **`4_Sequences_and_phylogenomics.qmd`**

-A phylogenetic tree in Newick format e.g. `Erigeron.tre`
+A phylogenetic tree in Newick format e.g. `Erigeron.tre`.
+It should be outgroup rooted.

 It is recommended to copy the output files needed for the PhyloControl visualisation application into a separate directory set up specifically